-All developments of 10 dwellings or greater are expected to contribute to the provision of playing pitches.

-For playing pitches (including 3G pitches), contributions will be via section 106 for strategic developments and via CIL (once adopted) for non-strategic sites.
-For those strategic developments where a sports 'hub' site is proposed, onsite contributions via section 106 is required.
-Once the CIL is adopted non-strategic sites will be subject to CIL being used for offsite financial contributions.

-Playing pitch requirements cannot be used to offset open space requirements as they are considered separate components of need.
+- 4.41 The following steps are used to assess playing pitches allocation requirements for new development: - - Step 1.
+Determine the playing pitch requirement resulting from the development - Step 2.
+Determine whether new provision is required and whether this should be on or off-site - Step 3a.
+Determine how best to satisfy demand through new on-site provision - Step 3b.
+Determine how best to satisfy demand through new off-site provision - Step 4.
+Consider design principles for new provision - Step 5.
+Calculate the financial contribution required - 4.42 All developments of 10 dwellings or greater are expected to contribute to the provision of playing pitches. - 4.43 For playing pitches including artificial grass pitches (AGPs), contributions will be via section 106 for strategic developments and via CIL (once adopted) for non-strategic sites.
+For those strategic developments where a sports 'hub' site is proposed, on-site contributions via section 106 is required.
+Once the CIL is adopted non-strategic sites will be subject to CIL being used for off-site financial contributions. - 4.44 Playing pitch requirements cannot be used to offset open space requirements as they are considered separate components of need.